Tuesday, March 4, 2025

 and thank you for joining me today!

-Intermediate level - brush blending, dry embossing, heat embossing, layering, punching, sponge daubing, stamping
+Intermediate - die cutting, dry embossing, embellishing, layering, stamping

 Materials required for this card are: